Meet the Trustees

 This role offered an opportunity to build up her portfolio and she gained further experience in developing and managing a specific area of work that contributed to a NEET reduction Strategy for Bolton.

-In 2011 Lynda finished in the council when the Local authority was tasked with making significant cuts to the services they offered.
+In 2011 Lynda finished working for the council when the Local authority was tasked with making significant cuts to the services they offered.
 She took this opportunity to set up a not-for-profit organisation for young adults with disabilities and has been doing this for the last 11 years.
 Change management has become a major skill during this time and the range of other skills she has developed over the years have enabled her to implement a vision that continues to engage with the most vulnerable.

 During her time with the not-for-profit organisation, she has worked on planning, delivery, finance, networking with professionals, bid writing, fund raising and the effective participation and consultation with young adults.

-Quote from Charlotte:
+Quote from Lynsay:

 Biography: